Socialist Labor Party Hall, 46 Granite St, Barre VT 05641 (802)479-5600

 Copies of the brochure can be obtained on request.
 For individual copies send a business sized stamped, self-addressed envelope to Brochure, Barre Historical Society, PO Box 496, Barre, VT 05641.
 For multiple copies, email firstname.lastname@example.org for special arrangements.

-We have been announcing the onlline availability of these limited commemorative edition, genuine union made T-shirts, union printed right here in Vermont with Ed Epstien's original art work.
+We have been announcing the onlline availability of these limited commemorative edition, genuine union made T-shirts, and union printed right here in Vermont with Ed Epstien's original art work.

 Where Have the Lawrence Strikers' Children Gone?It's 101 years since the children of Lawrence, MA, came to Barre to be cared for during the great textile strike.